serodriguez68/react-cheatsheet-udemy-2019/README.md

 ##### Functional Components vs Class Based Components.
 - _Use Functional Components_ for very simple content (e.g. only render HTML using some props passed to it).
-- _Use Class Components_ for everything else (e.g. complex logic, handling user interaction).
+- _Use Class Components_ for everything else (e.g. complex logic, handling any user interaction).
 ![Benefits of Class Components](./diagrams/class-components-benefits.png)

 ##### What are Props in react and why do they exist?